2023 Château Haut Brion Le Clarence de Haut-Brion

 Description

-Of all the premier crus of Bordeaux, Haut-Brion is the greatest charmer, always elegant and refined and always in top condition, young or old.
-Haut-Brion is the oldest and historically the most colorful wine estate in the Gironde - it was here in the 17th century that the first single-vineyard Bordeaux was made, first served in London coffee houses and praised by many leading writers.
-In 1935 the winery was purchased by Clarence Dillon, an American banker.
-He invested large sums in renovating the chai and the vineyard.
-In 1960, Haut-Brion became the first premier cru to replace wooden barrels with stainless steel tanks.
+Of all Bordeaux's premier crus, Haut-Brion is the most charming, always elegant and refined, and always in peak condition, whether young or old.
+Haut-Brion is the oldest and historically most colorful winery in the Gironde – it was here that, in the 17th century, the first single-vineyard Bordeaux was made, first served in London coffee houses, and praised by many prominent writers.
+In 1935, the estate was purchased by Clarence Dillon, an American banker.
+He invested heavily in renovating the chai and the vineyard.
+In 1960, Haut-Brion became the first premier cru to replace the wooden barrels with stainless steel tanks.
 In 1983, the Dillon family purchased the adjacent Château la Mission Haut-Brion.
-Haut-Brion is almost always the fastest-maturing and most accessible of the premier crus, but that casual, young charm is deceptive, because the wine ages beautifully.
+Haut-Brion is almost always the fastest-ripening and most accessible of the premier crus, but that effortless, youthful charm is deceptive, as the wine ages beautifully.

-Le Clarence de Haut-Brion is a blend of 55.5% Merlot, 40.9% Cabernet Sauvignon and 3.6% Cabernet Franc.
-The 2023 presents itself with a very beautiful, bright deep red color, with purple hues.
-The first nose is quite inconspicuous, but gradually reveals notes of ripe fruit, especially fleshy and sun-drenched blackberries.
-At first taste the wine is sleek, powerful and dynamic.
-It develops with a creamy sensation and a taste of blackberry jelly.
-The aftertaste is tannic but full of flavor.
+Le Clarence de Haut-Brion is a blend of 55.5% Merlot, 40.9% Cabernet Sauvignon, and 3.6% Cabernet Franc.
+The 2023 vintage presents itself with a beautiful, bright, deep red color, with purple hues.
+The initial nose is rather unassuming, but gradually reveals notes of ripe fruit, particularly fleshy and sun-drenched blackberries.
+Upon first taste, the wine is taut, powerful, and dynamic.
+It develops with a creamy sensation and a hint of blackberry jelly.
+The finish is tannic yet full-bodied.

 Specifications